Deg5112/php-storm-theme-chrome-extension/README.md

 ##About

 I wish that everytime I looked at code, I would not have to re-adjust my eyes from the color theme in php storm to a bright white screen in Github.
 Now I don't have to.
+Thanks to 'StylishThemes' for the base template I went off of.

 This is a chrome extension you can set up locally.